THE BALLPARKS

 (Flickr—Shawn Clover)

-Correcting Gertrude Stein, there would be a ‘there’ there in Oakland once the Coliseum and adjacent arena opened their doors to a flood of interested tenants—including the A’s, who high-tailed from the Midwest and have called the laid-back facility home ever since, through great times and those awful, through latter-day stigmas of overflowed sewage and an Everest of a football expansion that has left a small but loyal fan base plugging their noses and covering their eyes.
+Correcting Gertrude Stein, there would be a ‘there’ there in Oakland once the Coliseum and adjacent arena opened their doors to a flood of interested tenants—including the A’s, who high-tailed from the Midwest and called the laid-back facility home for over half a century, through great times and those awful, through latter-day stigmas of overflowed sewage and an Everest of a football expansion that left a small but loyal fan base plugging their noses and covering their eyes.

 Oakland Coliseum Exterior SignageSomeone once said the phrase, “Compromise in colors is gray.”
-That perfectly sums up the Oakland Coliseum, a drab, concrete mass of seating that looks rhythmic from afar but, as you sit down inside it to watch something quadrant (baseball) or rectangular (football), is unyielding and unsatisfying with distant sightlines that make you feel removed from the action.
-That’s the compromising dilemma of the Coliseum; everything is taken into account, but nobody is left happy.
+That perfectly summed up the Oakland Coliseum, a drab, concrete mass of seating that looked rhythmic from afar but, as you sat down inside it to watch something quadrant (baseball) or rectangular (football), was unyielding and unsatisfying with distant sightlines that made you feel removed from the action.
+That’s the compromising dilemma of the Coliseum; everything was taken into account, but nobody was left happy.

-The Coliseum has been called many different names.
-The more official ones have been corporate and profitable in nature, while those less official—and often less flattering—are what most people go by.
-Some just say “The Coliseum” because that’s the one that will win the visual flash card test every time.
-Others still mockingly refer to it as the Mausoleum, a putdown of the stadium’s gray personality and the difficulty filling the place up with people, especially for baseball.
-Sure, there are swathes of vernal décor draping the Coliseum’s exterior, from tree-lined grassy berms to circular gardens, but nobody walking off the seemingly endless parking lot, itself surrounded by seemingly endless warehouses and junkyards, is in much of a mood to stop and admire.
+The Coliseum was called many different names.
+The more official ones were corporate and profitable in nature, while those less official—and often less flattering—were what most people went by.
+Some just said “The Coliseum” because that’s the one that won win the visual flash card test every time.
+Others still mockingly referred to it as the Mausoleum, a putdown of the stadium’s gray personality and difficulty filling the place up with people, especially for baseball.
+Sure, there were swathes of vernal décor draping the Coliseum’s exterior, from tree-lined grassy berms to circular gardens, but nobody walking off the seemingly endless parking lot, itself surrounded by seemingly endless warehouses and junkyards, was in much of a mood to stop and admire.
 If there were any urban planners in place when the Coliseum was built, they certainly had no interest in gentrifying the immediate area—and, hardly without surprise, none has ever come about by accident.

-Baseball has since become a second-class experience at the Coliseum, and the stadium’s current status as the last remaining facility that strains to accommodate both Major League Baseball and the National Football League, compounded by its antiquated, outmoded condition at age 50-plus, has forced the A’s to start looking elsewhere.
-But the more they run into roadblocks in their quest for a new ballpark, the more they remain chained to the Coliseum, rusting armrests, broken sewage pipes and all.
-After all, when baseball fans are serenaded with a lengthy pregame presentation not of A’s history or player interviews but, instead, where to go in case of an emergency evacuation, you know it’s time for a new home.
+Baseball become a second-class experience at the Coliseum not only after the Raiders’ return to Oakland, but even after they bolted yet again, this time to Las Vegas.
+The stadium’s status as the last facility that strained to accommodate both Major League Baseball and the National Football League, compounded by its antiquated, outmoded condition at age 50-plus, forced the A’s to follow a similar path out of town—refusing to stay chained to the facility’s rusting armrests, broken sewage pipes and all.
+After all, when baseball fans are serenaded with a lengthy pregame presentation not of A’s history or player interviews but, instead, where to go in case of an emergency evacuation, you know it’s time to begin looking for a new home.

 To Become a Somebody.